geeksville/steamback/README.md

 The plugin will automatically take snapshots **whenever you exit a supported game**.
 So if you want a snapshot, make sure to exit the game completely.
 Steamback will pop up a notification in the bottom right of your screen saying "Steamback snapshot taken".

 If you ever want to rewind to a particular snapshot, just click the ... button, go to decky/steamback and select which snapshot you want to rewind to.

+# Are you a developer (or would you like to learn)?

+We love pull-requests but please see our [requirements](doc/development.md) so your changes can be merged.

 # License & credits